norahellstadius/norahellstadius.github.io/README.md

   </div>
 </div>

-During training, intially first layer of the ResNet50 model is frozen.
+During training, initially first layer of the ResNet50 model is frozen.
 This is done to prevent the pre-trained weights from being updated during training and to focus on fine-tuning the last added layers.
 The model is compiled with the Adam optimizer, binary cross-entropy loss function, and accuracy as the evaluation metric.
 An early stopping callback is also defined to stop training when the validation loss stops improving after 5 epochs.
-In the next step, the layers of the model are made trainable, and the model is trained for 2 more epochs with a lower learning rate.For more details on the training of all three models, please refer to the <cite>train_classifier.py</cite>  python script available in the repository at (<a href="https://github.com/Harvard-IACS/Babban_Gona/blob/main/train_production_classifier/train_classifier.py">source</a>)
+In the next step, the layers of the model are made trainable, and the model is trained for 2 more epochs with a lower learning rate.For more details on the training of all three models, please refer to the <cite>train_classifier.py</cite>  python script available in the repository at (<a href="https://github.com/Harvard-IACS/Babban_Gona/blob/main/plant_other_classifier/train_classifier.py">source</a>)

-## Evaluation of Model Performance and selection of the Best Model
+## Evaluation of Model Performance

-The performance of each model was evaluated based on loss (binary cross entropy), accuracy and F1 score.
+The performance of each model was evaluated based on loss (binary cross-entropy), accuracy and F1 score.
 Model 2 showed the best performance of all three models with a loss, accuracy and F1 score of 0.431, 0.925 and  0.953 respectively.
-Consequently, we proceeded with Model 2.

 <div style="margin: auto; text-align: center;">
   <div style="display: inline-block;">